Yield to Maturity Calculator

 What does YTM mean and what are the main factors that will affect YTM?

-The most important factor in determining YTM is inflation.
+The most important factor in determining YTM is inflation (see the inflation calculator).
 When inflation is higher than expected, YTM will rise.
 This is because investors anticipate that the central banks will increase interest rates to curb and control inflation.
-Note, we haven't included inflation in this yield to maturity calculator.
+Note we haven't included inflation in this bond yield calculator.

 The other important factor is the uncertainty of the market conditions.
 Investors despise uncertainty in general.
 The more volatile the market conditions, the more uncertainty investors will face.
-Due to the higher uncertainty, investors will demand a higher rate of return to compensate for the risks they undertake.
+Due to the higher uncertainty, investors will demand a higher rate of return to compensate for the risks they undertake – check out our risk calculator.
 This can therefore cause YTM to rise.

 Understanding the yield curve